 The sun/ goes down, /and with/ him takes

 The fair/ moon mounts, /and aye /the flame

 Of Gyp-/sy beau-/ty blazes/ higher.

-Iambic pentameter is defined as a meter in poetry consisting five iambic feet (five pairs of first unstressed syllable followed by a stressed syllable).
+Iambic pentameter is defined as a meter in poetry consisting of five iambic feet (five pairs of a first unstressed syllable followed by a stressed syllable).

 Iambic pentameter is the most common meter used in poetry writing and often can be seen in poetries of many poets and writers.

-Sonnets are best examples of Iambic Pentameter as they are often written in Iambic pentameter
+Sonnets are the best examples of Iambic Pentameter as they are often written in Iambic pentameter

 Examples of Iambic Pentameter in Poetry

 No long-/er mourn/ for me/ when I/ am dead